Rupert Crosse

 Rupert Crosse (November 29, 1927 – March 5, 1973) was an American television and film actor noted as the first African American to receive a nomination for a Best Supporting Actor Academy Award — for his role in the 1969 adaptation of William Faulkner's The Reivers.

-Background
+Early life

 Born Robert A. Crosse, Jr. in New York City, Crosse was raised by his grandparents in Nevis after the death of his father.
-He returned to the United States to serve in the Army for two years before entering Bloomfield College.
+He returned to the United States to serve in the U.S. Army for two years and then enrolled in Bloomfield College.
 Crosse later worked at Brooklyn College as a counselor.